reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 9 - Configure SPA

 You can duplicate the file `fixtures/settings/settings.yaml` to `settings.yaml` and reflect parameters for your own deployment.
 You should mention under key `role_arn_to_manage_accounts` the ARN of the role created in top-level account for SPA.
+You should mention under key `role_name_to_manage_codebuild` the name of the role that SPA will assume to act within each account that it manages.
 You should also have one entry under `organisational_units` for every OU that SPA is looking after.

 ## Step 10 - Deploy SPA